If you don’t find the answer for your problem/question, please contact our customer support email@example.com, we’re always happy to assist you!

 How can I use the ultracentrifuge?

 The ultracentrifuge is provided and maintained by the RPU, so using the instrument is free and it is not charged separately.
-HelVi-BVC has a suitable rotor (SW32Ti, 6 buckets, V = 38 ml) for the centrifuge that can be borrowed free of charge.
+HelVi-BVC has a suitable rotor (SW32Ti, 6 buckets, V = 38 ml) for the centrifuge that can be borrowed free of charge upon request.
 However, using the ultracentrifuge requires precision and skills, and we recommend that any new users are introduced and taught how to use the centrifuge.
 If you’re a new user, please contact our customer support and schedule an introduction.

 Before using the ultracentrifuge:

 What do I do if I face problems or emergencies in the HelVi-BVC facility?

 Before starting your work in our facility read the biosafety manual.
 You need to know what to do if problems occur!

 If you injure yourself, if something is leaking, there’s a CO2 emergency or if viral particles are spilled outside a laminar always contact our customer support or call HelVi-BVC coordinator Ellisiv +358415792954 (this number is for real emergencies only!)

 I have taken the biosafety training few years ago, can I still use the facility?

 Yes.
 You don’t need to retake the biosafety training.
 However, it is good to check with the facility management that your information is found from our customer database and that you are still on our mailing list.
 In addition, sometimes the key card access might be limited if you haven’t used the facility for a while.
 Therefore, it is good to check that your card still works.
 If you have forgotten your InnoLims extranet password, please contact our customer support to reset it.